Family Separation Is Trump's Immigration Policy. Here's Why He Won't Own It

 "I hate the children being taken away," Trump told reporters Friday outside the White House.
 "The Democrats have to change their law.
 That's their law."

-Back at the end of May, Trump also blamed Democrats for their "horrible law that separates children from there (sic) parents once the cross the Border" and encouraged people to "put pressure" on them.
+Back at the end of May, Trump also blamed Democrats for their "horrible law that separates children from there [sic] parents once the cross the Border" and encouraged people to "put pressure" on them.

 Put pressure on the Democrats to end the horrible law that separates children from there parents once they cross the Border into the U.S. Catch and Release, Lottery and Chain must also go with it and we MUST continue building the WALL!
 DEMOCRATS ARE PROTECTING MS-13 THUGS.— Donald J. Trump (@realDonaldTrump) May 26, 2018